ADHESIVE TYPES

 (fast, strong and versatile)

-Reactive adhesives are adhesives that set by means of chemical, physical or catalytic reactions.
-They are generally used when a high level of strength is required.
-These reactive adhesives generally have two components (binder and hardener).
+Reactive adhesives harden and set through chemical, physical or catalytic reaction.
+They are usually used when maximum strength is required.
+These reactive adhesives usually have two components (a binder and a hardener).
 Binders and hardeners are always packaged separately.
-If the two components come into contact with one another, a reaction begins that sets the glue, causing it to reach its final strength.
+If both components come into contact with each other, a reaction begins that hardens the adhesive material and allows it to achieve its final strength.

-Single-component reactive adhesives contain a non-active hardener, which does not reactive while in the packaging under normal conditions.
-A reaction only begins when the hardener comes into contact with the second reactive component.
-Depending on the type of adhesive, the reaction is started by air humidity, UV light or atmospheric oxygen (aerobic adhesives).
+One-component reactive adhesives contain a non-active hardener which is inactive in the packaging under normal conditions.
+The reaction starts when the hardener comes into contact with the second reactive component.
+Depending on the type of adhesive, the reaction is triggered by humidity, UV light or oxygen in the atmosphere (aerobic adhesives).

-In the case of two-component adhesivesbinders and hardeners are mixed thoroughly at the specified ratios and must be used within the stated processing time (between one hour and several hours depending on the type of adhesive).
-A temperature of approx. 20°C is ideally suited for bonding.
+For two-component adhesives, the binder and hardener are mixed thoroughly to the specified ratio and applied within the curing time (between one hour and several hours, depending on the type of adhesive).
+A temperature of approx. 20°C is ideal for bonding.

-In the case of single-component adhesives, the adhesive is applied onto one of the surfaces to be bonded.
-The reaction starts immediately as a result of the second reactive component in the atmosphere or on the surface to be glued.
-This second component must actually also be present.
+For one-component adhesives, the adhesive is applied to one side of the item to be bonded.
+The reaction starts immediately if the second reactive component is present in the environment or on the adhesive surface.
+The second component must actually be present.

-Cyanoacrylate adhesives (superglues) set in the absence of oxygen, with the air humidity that is present on the surface to be bonded.
-The prerequsite is therefore an absolutely perfect fit between the surfaces to be bonded, which may be moistened by breathing on them if necessary.
+Cyanoacrylate adhesives (superglue) harden in the absence of oxygen due to the humidity present on the adhesive surface.
+The prerequisite for a perfect bond is therefore an absolutely tight adhesive surface, which can be moistened by breathing on it if necessary.

 WHEN ARE REACTIVE ADHESIVES USED?

-• When the glued joint is required to be particularly strong or temperature-resistant.
+• If the bonding point has to be particularly strong or temperature-resistant.

-• When the glued surfaces are enclosed, meaning that any solvents could not escape through the material.
+• When the adhesive surfaces are enclosed so solvents cannot escape through the material.

 TWO-COMPONENT REACTIVE ADHESIVES

-Hot-melt adhesives melt under temperature.
-This takes place either directly within the glued join (e.g. by ironing the edges) or using a glue gun, from which hot glue is applied to the parts to be bonded.
-Hot-melt adhesives melt at temperatures between 110°C (UHU Glue Gun Melt 110) and above 220°C with some other systems.
+Hot melt adhesives liquify when heated.
+This is done either directly on the adhesive bond (e.g. by ironing on edging) or by using an adhesive gun which applies the hot glue to the parts to be bonded.
+Hot melt adhesives melt at temperatures between 110°C (UHU Gun Low Melt 110) and over 220°C in other products in the range.

 PRESSURE-SENSITIVE ADHESIVES

-Pressure-sensitive adhesives are products that remain permanently adhesive.
-These materials are used in instances where the adhesion is not intended to be permanent and subsequent separation is desired.
-Pressure-sensitive adhesives are mainly used on adhesive films and tapes, on double-sided sticky tape and sticky pads, as well as on sticky notes, self-adhesive labels and films.
+Pressure-sensitive adhesives are products that stay perpetually sticky.
+They are used when a bond should not be permanent as parts have to be separated in the future.
+Pressure-sensitive adhesives are mainly used for adhesive films and tapes, double-sided sticky tape and pads, as well as sticky notes, self-adhesive labels and films.